-ELI is our office manager, and he is studying Business at BYUH.
-Eli are up in the water, he was catching white wash on his surfboard before the age of three and diving in large schools of sharks by age ten. he is a natural in the water with sharks.
+ELI is one of our Captains and office manager, and is studying Business at BYUH.
+Eli grew up in the water, and was catching white wash on his surfboard before the age of three and diving in large schools of sharks by age ten.
+He is a natural in the water with sharks.
 He was "bubble maker" scuba certified at the age of eight and is experienced in both cold water and advanced dives and free dives.
-Eli also heads our intern program and assets incoming interns with the process and paperwork to earn college credit.
+Eli also heads our intern program and assists incoming interns with the process and paperwork to earn college credit.
 He usually looks a little grumpy but has assured us that is just his resting face ;)

 Check him out on INSTAGRAM: @ELIASHARKS